jhe2/gmu/README.txt

 by creating your own keymap file.
 See below for details.
 These key mappings assume that the stick click is available, which is not the case for GP2X-F200 units.
-When using a GP2X-F200 run the Gmu setup tool and select the gp2x-f200.keymap file or create your own keymap file.
+When using a GP2X-F200 edit the gmu.gp2x.conf file with a text editor and change the line "KeyMap=gp2x.keymap" to "KeyMap=gp2x-f200.keymap" to use the gp2x-f200.keymap file or create your own keymap file.
 With the gp2x-f200.keymap file the left shoulder button is used as the modifier key instead of the stick click.